Tom Chilton: ROAL Motorsport (2014–2015)

-Sébastien Loeb Racing (2016 - 2017)
+Sébastien Loeb Racing (2016–2017)

 In 2016 Chilton raced in a Citroën for Sébastien Loeb Racing, together with Moroccan driver Mehdi Bennani.
 Chilton won the race in Argentina.
 He took 6 podiums in that season.
 In independents, Chilton managed to finish 2nd in the standings after losing to Mehdi Bennani, who secured his independents title in Shanghai due to advantage for his DNF after contact with Gabriele Tarquini in Race 1.

 Chilton continued as a Sébastien Loeb Racing driver in the 2017 WTCC season.
 He took 3 wins in that season at Monza, Motegi, and Losail.
 When he won at Losail, Chilton also claimed his independent's title in 20th and final race of the season.
 When he won the independent's title, in overall standings, Chilton finished 3rd behind two championship contenders, Norbert Michelisz and that season's champion, Thed Björk.
 Also, it was the last race under "World Championship" name before changed into World Touring Car Cup.

 TV appearances

-He has appeared in five series of Top Gear.
+He has appeared in five episodes of Top Gear.
 In Series 5, Episode 5, he was one of the drivers in the People Carrier Race.
 He then again appeared in the first episode of series 6 as one of the drivers in the Toyota Aygo football match.
 More recently he has appeared in Series 10 episode 6 when he raced a Chevrolet motorhome with other touring car drivers as well as Richard Hammond.
 In Series 12 episode 5 he raced (and then rolled over) a Leyland Olympian, and had earlier on in the episode raced against Jeremy Clarkson whilst driving a BMW M3.
 On 6 December 2009, he appeared in a further episode of Top Gear, racing against other touring car drivers in airport vehicles.
 In Series 20, episode 2, he raced a taxi cab against Richard Hammond.

 In 2009 he appeared with Anthony Reid in a music video for singer-songwriter Andy J Gallagher.

 Chilton appeared as a single man in Episode 4 of the first series of the ITV show Take Me Out hosted by Paddy McGuinness.